Dipiert/seven_languages_in_seven_days/README.md

   Day 1.

-  Day 2: reverse a list.
+  Day 2: reverse a list & find minimum of a list.

 - Erlang: